Lucyware/typography-/pages/about.md

 description: null
 show: true
 ---
-Are you a TV and design lover and want to know more about the behind the scenes in why a TV show chooses particular designs and themes?
+Are you a TV and design lover?

+Do you want to know more about the behind the scenes in why a TV show chooses particular designs and themes?

 Hey there, I'm Lucy and welcome to TV Typography!